Fxztam/setup_pg_adb/livelabs/intro/intro.md

 ### Objectives

 In this workshop you will:
-- Provision an ADB Shared instance.
+- Provision an Autonomous Database shared instance
-- Deploy the Graph Server and Client Marketplace image.
+- Deploy the Graph Server and Client Marketplace image
+- Create database roles and a user

 ### Prerequisites

-- This workshop requires an Oracle Cloud account.
+* This workshop requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
 You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a training account whose details were given to you by an Oracle instructor.

 ## Acknowledgements